 - Review of refusal to extend time (section 96B)

-All equal opportunity complaints must be made to the Equal Opportunity Commission first.
+All equal opportunity complaints must be made to the Office of the Commissioner for Equal Opportunity first.

 Complaints will then be referred to SACAT if the Commissioner for Equal Opportunity: